 Mental Competency: Not be under a judgment of full interdiction for mental incompetence or partial interdiction with suspension of voting rights

 Felony Convictions: Not be under an order of imprisonment for conviction of a felony;

--A copy of a current utility bill, bank statement, government check, paycheck, or other government document that shows your name and address.
+If you do not have any of these, you may bring a copy of a current and valid photo identification, a copy of a current utility bill, bank statement, government check, or government document that includes your name and address.